This website uses cookies to ensure you get the best experience on our website. Find out more.

 A half-hourly meter (also known as an HH meter or 00 meters) takes automatic meter readings of your electricity usage every 30 minutes and sends them directly to your supplier so there’s no need to provide manual readings.

 When you get a half-hourly meter quote from Love Energy Savings, you can speak to one of our experts about how the process works.
+They’ll explain who will install your half-hourly meter and when it can be done.
+We’ll always provide you with a clear timeline so you can make any necessary adjustments.

 Half Hourly Meters Explained